SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Markov Convex Game

-In the MCG with the grand coalition (i.e., $\mathcal{CS} = \{ \mathcal{N} \}$), the Markov core is defined as a set of payoff distribution schemes by which no agents have incentives to deviate from the grand coalition to gain more profits.
-Mathematically, Markov core can be expressed as follows:
+In MCG with the grand coalition i.e., $\mathcal{CS} = \{ \mathcal{N} \}$, \textit{Markov core}, a solution concept describing stability, is defined as a set of payoff distribution schemes by which no agent has incentives to deviate from the grand coalition to gain more profits.
+Mathematically, Markov core can be expressed as: